 Activity pattern: Behavioural data on activity time budget, feeding, ranging ecology and habitat use were collected using instantaneous scan sampling method (Altmann, 1974) at 15minute intervals.
 Activity budget data from the members of the two neighbouring focal groups (A and B) were collected on an average of five consecutive study days each month from each group (Fashing, 2001a; Mekonnen et al., 2010a).
-During the five-day samples, activity scan samples were collected for up to five minutes duration every 15 min sampling gap (Fashing, 2001a; Wong and Sicotte, 2007).
+During the 5-day samples, activity scan samples were collected for up to 5 minutes duration every 15 minute sampling gap (Fashing, 2001a; Wong and Sicotte, 2007).
 During each sample, the activity was recorded by scanning the group from left to right to avoid possible bias toward eye-catching activities such as grooming, fighting, and mating (Fashing, 2001a).
 The identity of the scanned individual was recorded and assigned to one of the following age/sex classes: adult male, adult female, sub-adult male, sub-adult female, juvenile male and juvenile female but not infants (Fashing, 2001a; Harris and Chapman, 2007).
 During scan sampling, individuals observed were recorded as performing one of the following behavioural records: feeding, moving, resting, playing, aggression, grooming, sexual activity, and others such as drinking that do not fit in these categories (Fashing, 2001a; Mekonnen et al., 2010a; Chaves et al., 2011).

 Feeding ecology: During activity scan sampling, when Omo River guereza is observed feeding, the type of food item as well as the species consumed have been recorded.
 The type of food items were recorded as young leaves, mature leaves, root, stem, flower, fruit, seeds, shoot, bark, bud or animal preys.
-Plant species consumed by individuals of colobus monkey were identified and recorded in the field if known while unidentified species were collected, named by their local name and pressed for further taxonomic identification at Addis Ababa University National Herbarium.
+Plant species consumed by individuals of colobus monkey were identified and recorded in the field if known while unidentified species have been identified at Addis Ababa University National Herbarium.

 Ranging Pattern: Ranging data on the two study groups have been collected during two 5 focal full-day follows of each group each month (De Fiore, 2003; Mekonnen et al., 2010a).
-During instantaneous scan sampling, the location of the geographic centre of the study group were recorded at 15 minute intervals using a Handheld Garmin GPS Map 62s.
+During instantaneous scan sampling, the location of the geographic center of the study group were recorded at 15 minute intervals using a Handheld Garmin GPS Map 62s.
+The minimum convex polygon (MCP) and the best home range estimator technique (fixed kernel) methods will be used to determine the home range sizes and daily travel distance via GIS software ArcGIS version 10.2 (Fashing et al., 2007; Rodgers et al., 2007; Wong and Sicotte, 2007; Mekonnen et al., 2010a).